codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 #    kubernetes.io/ingress.class: my-non-codefresh-nginx
 ```

 ##### Update configuration for Codefresh-managed ingress with custom values

 If you were running `Codefresh-managed ingress` controller with _custom_ values refer to [values.yaml](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx/values.yaml) from the official repo.
 If needed, update the `ingress-nginx` section in `config.yaml`.
-The example below shows the default values for `ingress-nginx`:
+The example below shows the default values (already provided in Codefresh chart) for `ingress-nginx`:

 ```yaml
 ingress-nginx: